jfraeys/.local-bin/README.md

 - **[docker_check](scripts/docker_check):** This script automates the process of ensuring Docker is installed and running before executing Docker-related commands.
 If Docker is not installed, it provides an option to install it via Homebrew.
 - **[add_yaml_header](scripts/add_yaml_header):** This script ensures that YAML files within a specified directory contain the necessary `---` header.
 If a YAML file does not have the `---` header, the script adds it.
 - **[wzp](scripts/wzp):** This script automates the process of starting a new Wezterm project.
 It allows you to select a project from a predefined list or specify a project name as an argument.
+- **[volumizer](scripts/volumizer):** This script manages volume levels on macOS and Linux systems.
+It limits the volume to a specified maximum when headphones are connected, protecting users' hearing.
+It integrates notifications to alert users of volume changes and headphone status seamlessly.

 ## Documentation